cnsoft/cocos2d-kamcord-ios/README.md

 This is a collision that results from `AWSiOSSDK.framework`.
 This framework is necessary in order for us to upload videos to our servers.
 Unfortunately, Amazon was careless and didn't rename the popular JSON library `SBJson` when they built their framework.

 To remove these collisions, for every file `SBJson*.o` that complains of duplicate symbols, simply remove the corresopnding `SBJson*.m` file.

-### armv6

-Kamcord only supports i386 and armv7.
-If you need an armv6 build for some reason, <a href="mailto:matt@kamcord.com" />shoot us an email</a>.

 ## Contact Us